close

 State of continuous pentesting report 2026

 A critical vulnerability was found every 48 seconds in 2025.
 In 2024, it was every 12 minutes.
 That’s one critical vulnerability for every reel you watch.
-So if 2024 was buffering, 2025 just hit autoplay.
-And 2026 isn’t getting any slower.
-Risk is moving continuously, and so should pentesting.
+So if 2024 was buffering, 2025 just hit autoplay, and 2026 isn't getting any slower.
+Quiz your security program and get a detailed report for 2026.

 14.6x